 Advitya Gemawat: Unparalleled opportunities and exposure

-An aspiring Data Scientist, I am a UC San Diego student in Data Science with anticipated graduation in 2021.
-I came as a Structural Engineering major and came across the Data Science major during the summer before starting college.
-Apart from taking the recommended classes for deciding the major, I took several online courses from DataCamp related to Python, R and SQL for Data Science which sparked my interested in the field and work.
-I had also done a project about analyzing data of the Vienna General Hospital recorded in the 1850s that led to the discovery of ‘hand-washing’, which got my interest into Data Science even further and soon I could see myself working, collaborating and contributing in the field of Analytics.
+An aspiring Data Scientist, I am a Data Science major at UC San Diego with anticipated graduation in 2021.
+I came to UC San Diego as a Structural Engineering major and came across the Data Science major during the summer before starting college.
+Apart from taking the recommended classes for deciding the major, I took several online courses from DataCamp related to Python, R and SQL for Data Science and did an online project which sparked my interest in the field and work.
+Speaking with a variety of upperclassmen, college advisors and recruiters about Data Science also got my interest into the major even further and soon I could see myself working, collaborating and contributing in the field of Analytics.

-ON DATA SCIENCE & UC SAN DIEGO: I strongly believe that the beauty of a *phenomenon* like Data Science is that people are doing a basic form of it without even knowing it, as its applications are endless.
+I strongly believe that the beauty of a *phenomenon* like Data Science is that people are doing a basic form of it without even knowing it, as its applications are endless.
 Even as a Structural Engineering major while taking its first class, I had labs every week where we performed experiments in teams and one of my primary responsibilities was the collect the generated data and use excel for (what I know now) happens to be basic forms of Data Cleaning, Manipulation and Visualization.